 Special Note to Undergraduate Students

 It normally takes 120 credits to obtain a bachelor’s degree.
 To graduate in four years, a student must enroll for a minimum of 15 credits per semester.
 Enrolling for 12 credits (minimum for full-time students) would extend graduation 1 to 1 ½ years.
 There are some financial aid program limits that would make this last year difficult.
 For example, PHEAA State Grant has a limit of 8 semesters (part-time is proportionately more).
-Additionally, Panther Scholarships are limited to four (4) years.
+Additionally, Panther Scholarships, Dean's, College in High School and BRIDGES are limited to four (4) years.
 It should be noted that students who have been reinstated after suspension are limited to a maximum of 13 credits their first semester back so they must plan accordingly.